teamcentral/teamcentral.github.io/app.markdown

 **View Code**

 It is not actual code.
 Think of this as the configured instructions that you want your Data Hub to interpret and execute.
-The "View Code" capability allows you to see the raw Json that the App is maintaining.
+The "View Code" capability allows you to see the raw JSON that the App is maintaining.
 View Code can also be used for more advanced platform features that we have not yet included in the UI.

 <img
     style="display: block;